Rogers v. Wal-Mart Stores, Inc.

 Rogers v.
 Wal-Mart Stores, Inc., 230 F.3d 868 (6th Cir.
-2000), was a case decided by the 6th Circuit that held that remand to a state court cannot be achieved after removal to a federal court by lowering the damages sought to fall below the amount in controversy requirement.
+2000), was a case decided by the United States Court of Appeals for the Sixth Circuit that held that remand to a state court cannot be achieved after removal to a federal court by lowering the damages sought to fall below the amount in controversy requirement.

 Decision

 The plaintiff sued Walmart in state court for a state law negligence action, seeking $950,000 in damages.
 Pursuant to 28 U.S.C. § 1441, the defendant removed to federal court on the basis of diversity jurisdiction.
 The plaintiff reduced the damages sought to less than $75,000 and petitioned for remand to state court because the amount in controversy requirement was no longer met.
 The 6th Circuit upheld a denial of the petition for remand, holding that the amount in controversy at the time of removal was what mattered.